Savings .com.au

 SMSF commercial property loan pros

-• Leverage: One of the most important benefits is that you can use money you don’t have on what’s hopefully a high-performing asset, and the return on investment outweighs the interest you pay on your loan.
+• Leverage: One of the most important benefits (of any investment) is that you can borrow money you don't have on what's hopefully a high-performing asset, with the return on investment outweighing the interest you pay on your loan.

-• Higher loan limits: SMSF residential property loans are often restricted to $1 million, while for commercial properties it could be $4 million or higher.
+• Higher loan limits: SMSF residential property loans are often capped at $1 million, while for commercial properties, the limit could be $4 million or higher.
+(This will depend on the lender and your individual circumstances.)

 SMSF commercial property loan cons

-• Higher interest rates: SMSF commercial property loans typically attract much higher interest rates than with regular home loans, which can add hundreds or thousands to your loan repayment every month.
+• Higher interest rates: SMSF commercial property loans typically attract much higher interest rates than with regular home or investor loans.
+These can potentially add thousands of dollars to regular SMSF loan repayments compared to those for a standard investor loan.

 • Market volatility: Commercial property is typically a much more volatile asset class than residential property.
-Certain events - like a pandemic - could trigger high vacancy rates and plummeting asset prices.
+Some events - such as a pandemic - can trigger high vacancy rates and plummeting asset prices while certain properties can fare better than others as commercial investments.
+Again, it's worth seeking specialist advice to ensure you invest in commercial real estate with good long-term prospects.

 Frequently asked Questions